STS-116

 STS-116 (also known as ISS-12A) was a Space Shuttle mission to the International Space Station (ISS) flown by Space Shuttle Discovery.
-Discovery lifted off on December 9, 2006 for her 33rd flight at 20:47:35 EST. A previous launch attempt on December 7 had been canceled due to cloud cover.
+Discovery lifted off on December 9, 2006, for her 33rd flight at 20:47:35 EST. A previous launch attempt on December 7 had been canceled due to cloud cover.
 It was the first night launch of a Space Shuttle since STS-113 in November 2002.

 The mission is also referred to as ISS-12A.1 by the ISS program.
 The main goals of the mission were delivery and attachment of the International Space Station's P5 truss segment, a major rewiring of the station's power system, and exchange of ISS Expedition 14 personnel.
 The shuttle landed at 17:32 EST on December 22, 2006, at Kennedy Space Center 98 minutes off schedule due to unfavorable weather conditions.
 This mission was particularly notable to Sweden, being the first spaceflight of a Scandinavian astronaut (Christer Fuglesang).
+The European segment of the mission was called "Celsius".

-STS-116 was the final scheduled Space Shuttle launch from Pad 39B as NASA reconfigured it for Ares I launches.
-The only remaining use of Pad 39B by the shuttle was as a reserve for the STS-400 Launch on Need mission to rescue the crew of STS-125, the final Hubble Space Telescope servicing mission, if their shuttle became damaged.
+STS-116 was the final scheduled Space Shuttle launch from Launch Complex 39B, as NASA began reconfiguring the pad for Ares I launches.
+Its only subsequent role in the Shuttle program was as a contingency launch site for STS-400, a proposed Launch On Need rescue mission for STS-125 in 2009, the final Hubble Space Telescope servicing flight, in the event of severe orbiter damage.
+Launch Complex 39B would not support another crewed launch for nearly two decades, until Artemis II.

 After STS-116, Discovery entered a period of maintenance.
 Its next mission would be STS-120 starting on October 23, 2007.